 RHET 341/3130 - Travel Writing

-In this course, students will become familiar with the genre of travel writing, the history, politics and economics of place, and how these influence culture.
+In this course, students will become familiar with the genre of travel writing, the history, politics, and economics of place, and how these influence culture.
 Through various reading, writing, and travel experiences, students will gain an understanding of themselves vis a vis the Other and develop an appreciation of how travel can transform the self.
 They will learn how to respond critically to travel narratives, identify credible sources to inform their writing, make original observations, and modify perspective to compose alternative texts.
-For the latest syllabus please click here.
+For a sample syllabus please click here.

 RHET 342/3140 - Writing Children’s Literature